Key Takeaway

 Can I Start Wegovy Without Any Blood Work?

-Without baseline labs, your provider cannot:
+Without baseline labs, your provider can't:

 - Detect undiagnosed conditions like diabetes, thyroid disease, or kidney impairment